 Whether you are a business owner looking to comply with the ever-changing landscape of employment law, or the aggrieved employee of a Fortune 500 corporation, the attorneys at MIRAGEAS & AVERY are able to efficiently resolve labor and employment disputes as they arise in the workplace, while preventing others from ever taking place.
-Attorney Ryan P. Avery is experienced in the areas of employment contract drafting and negotiation, human resources training, mediation, arbitration and litigation in the state and federal courts of Massachusetts and Rhode Island, as well as before specialized state agencies such as the Massachusetts Commission Against Discrimination and the Equal Employment Opportunity Commission.
+Attorney Ryan P. Avery has years of experience litigating and mediating cases in the state and federal courts of Massachusetts and Rhode Island, as well as before specialized state agencies such as the Massachusetts Commission Against Discrimination and the Equal Employment Opportunity Commission.
 He also works to prevent and diffuse other disputes through the drafting and review of various employment agreements and policies.

 Our office is committed to reaching a fair, practical and economically efficient solution to every labor and employment issue faced by clients in today’s workplace.
 We are often able to prevent individual and corporate clients from incurring massive legal fees through one or two brief rounds of counseling or sensible negotiation.
 If we proceed to litigation, however, our endeavor is to obtain all applicable remedies, including money damages, injunctive relief and reimbursement of attorney’s fees.

 Areas of Focus: